OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Catalog_2.0.md

 ### Tab "Launch page"

 On the start page you can add so-called "launchers".
 Launcher are the configurable lines of the start page.
 By default, a launcher of the type "Last added" is activated.
 The launchers come in 3 types: Static Text, Static (Select Manually), Taxonomy Levels.
 I can give all launchers a language-dependent name.
 This name then appears as a headline above the tiles.
-The launchers can also be released for specific organisations only.
-I achieve this via the label 'Restriction to organisation'.
+The launchers can also be released for specific organizations only.
+I achieve this via the label "Restriction to organization".

 #### Taxonomy Launcher